Dermaplaning: The Pros & Cons Every Client Should Know

 Dermaplaning has quickly become one of the most requested exfoliation treatments, and for good reason.
 As an esthetician, I love how it can instantly create smoother, brighter skin and enhance the effectiveness of other treatments.
 But like any service, it’s not one-size-fits-all.

-Here’s a balanced look at the benefits and potential drawbacks so you can decide if it’s right for your skin.
+Here’s a look at the benefits and potential drawbacks so you can decide if it’s right for your skin.

 The Pros of Dermaplaning